-6.19 Transportation
+6.20 Transportation

-General.
-Each tournament must provide scheduled transportation for players (main draw and qualifying), credentialed Player Support Team ("PST") members, officials and ATP staff that ensures players arrive on-site at least "on the hour".
-Transportation vehicles shall be clean, safe, and of a good quality.
-Child seats shall be available upon request.
+General Requirements.
+Each tournament must provide scheduled transportation for players (both main draw and qualifying), credentialed Player Support Team ("PST") members, officials, and ATP staff, ensuring that players arrive on-site at least "on the hour."
+Transportation vehicles must be clean, safe, and of high quality, and child seats must be available upon request.

 ATP Tour Tournaments.
-The scheduled transportation must meet ATP quality standards and be available from 7AM local time (with advanced booking required for the 7AM local time) through to one hour after the last match/practice session.
-As a guideline, airport transportation should be available, at a minimum, between 7AM and 10PM local time.
-PST airport transportation will depend on availability if arriving separately from the player.
-Airport and hotel-site-hotel transportation shall begin two (2) days prior to the start of the qualifying competition through the morning following the final day of the tournament.
+Scheduled transportation must adhere to ATP quality standards and be available from 7:00 AM local time (with advanced booking required for 7:00 AM service) until one hour after the final match or practice session of the day.
+As a guideline, airport transportation should be provided at a minimum from 7:00 AM to 10:00 PM local time.
+Transportation for PST members arriving separately from players will be subject to availability.

+Airport and Hotel-Site-Hotel Transportation.
+Transportation between the airport, hotel, and tournament site must be offered until the morning following the tournament's final day.
+The transportation schedule begins as follows: